gauravpatil123/IMDb-Dataset-Visualization-PFCH/README.md

 year 2021-2022.
 The professions include Actor, Actresses, Directors and Writers.
 Once the graphs were constructed I dumped them to the csv files and used Gephi to create network graph visualizations from the csv files.
+The constructed data and the created visualizations are stored in the Data directory

 *To execute the program run the main.py script*